-Sex offenders ask appellate court to revive registry lawsuit
+Sex offenders ask court to revive Idaho registry lawsuit

 The group, referred to only as John Does 1 through 134 in the lawsuit, notified U.S. District Judge David Nye on Sunday that they would ask the appellate panel to review Nye’s ruling dismissing the lawsuit.

 The group originally filed the lawsuit in 2016, contending that Idaho laws requiring them to register as sex offenders for life violated their right to due process, subjected them to double jeopardy and amounted to cruel and unusual punishment among other problems.

-But Nye rejected their claims, saying previous court cases across the country had already found that sex offender registry laws and related restrictions are legal.
+Some plaintiffs said rules requiring them to stay at least 500 feet from schools prevented them from exercising their religion because their preferred churches were near a school.
+Others said they were convicted of misdemeanors or lesser sex offenses but years later were forced to register as sex offenders when lawmakers decided to reclassify the crimes as felonies.

+Nye rejected the lawsuit last year because he said there are several instances in which the Sex Offender Registry Act is valid and constitutional, and the group failed to show the current laws caused them actual harm.